 We support a network for mental health clinicians and professionals incl CBTers, counsellors, psychologists, GPs, and others.
 Supervision and CPD also available.

 "The I Can Centre" is committed to providing equality of opportunity to all those who enquire about, or access our services and supports.
 Within this context, we follow strict ethical guidelines by BPS and BABCP such that all those accessing our services will be treated with respect, dignity, curtesy and compassion -regardless of background or context incl age, gender, religion or culture.

 Specifically, we value and respect all individuals, their diversity, unique identity and backgrounds.
 As such, our commitment to respect, equality and diversity includes (but is not exclusive to) religious belief; political opinion incl experiences / views about abortion; community background; ethnic and national origin; sex and/or sexual orientation; disability and/or age.

 We believe that all clients and staff have the right to a supportive and respectful environment which is free from discrimination of any kind.
 This means that your welfare is our primary concern, and as such, you can expect to be treated with respect, curtesy and dignity at all times.
 In the unlikely event any form of discrimination or disrespect occurs, you can expect us to deal with this promptly and seriously.
-This can mean getting all the relevant information, speaking to the person(s) involved, getting outside advise as appropriate, and amending and updating our policies and practices.
+This can mean getting all the relevant information, speaking to the person(s) involved, getting outside advice as appropriate, and amending and updating our policies and practices.